 Overall, work around food standards (checking food is what it is claimed to be) dropped by 16.8% from the year to March 2012, to the year to March 2013.
 And some local authorities are also struggling to ensure businesses comply with hygiene rules (see below).

 Which? members can read the full findings in the article ‘How safe is your food?‘, published in the February issue of the magazine.
 Not a member?
-You can sign up for a £1 trial to Which? to get access to all our online reviews and advice, as well as our monthly magazine.
+You can sign up for Which? to get access to all our online reviews and advice, as well as our monthly magazine.

 Best and worst local authorities for food hygiene

 It is the job of food businesses to make sure the food they sell us is safe and authentic but the people checking they do this are under pressure.
 Food enforcement services have suffered cuts, like other public services, resulting in many staff being stretched.

 We used data collected by the Food Standards Agency (FSA) to compare local authorities in the UK on the service they provide to ensure the food we eat is safe.
 We identified the 10 best and worst local authorities overall, based on the number of premises ranked as high or medium risk which are broadly compliant with food hygiene ratings, how many were yet to receive a rating and the percentage of follow ups that had been carried out by local authority inspectors when poor standards had been uncovered.
 These are:

 Best 10 local authorities in the UK: Cherwell, Brentwood, Basingstoke & Dean, Eden, Pendle, Ballymena, Ribble Valley, Rossendale, High Peak and Maldon.

 Worst 10 local authorities in the UK: Bexley, Ealing, Medway, West Dunbartonshire, Wycombe, Harrow, Richmond upon Thames, Southwark, Moyle and Enfield.